 The majority of the world’s electrical energy comes from nonrenewable sources, such as the burning of coal, oil, and gas, or from nuclear power stations.
 As the link between global warming and amount of carbon dioxide in the atmosphere becomes clearer, the need to find additional, renewable sources becomes more urgent.
 The following activities will introduce students to types of energy resources, and help them decide when and where each type is appropriate to use!

 The first town in the world to have a public electricity supply was Godalming, England.
-In 1881 a company installed a generator connected to a waterwheel.
-They laid cables in the gutters that were connected to streetlights.
+In 1881, a company installed a generator connected to a waterwheel.
+They laid cables in the gutters and connected them to streetlights.
 Since this time, the global consumption of electricity has rapidly grown.

 Fossil fuel power stations burn fossil fuels to heat water.
-Examples of fossil fuels are coal, oil and gas.
 This water then turns into high-pressured steam.
 The steam runs over a turbine, making the turbine spin.
 The spinning turbine is connected to a generator and the generator produces an electric current.
+Examples of fossil fuels include coal, oil and gas.

 - Fossil fuels are cheap to mine and to convert into electrical energy.

 - Fossil fuels can be burned safely.

 - Fossil fuels greatly contribute to global warming, as burning fossil fuels releases carbon dioxide into the atmosphere.

 - Coal also contains impurities such as sulfur that, when burned, can form sulfur dioxide.
 Sulfur dioxide in the atmosphere can lead to acid rain.